Last updated August 12, 2024

 Packing and traveling with food can get messy.
 Here are three recommendations for storing your food so it doesn’t end up in a puddle in lower corner of your carry-on.

-You could also go the old-fashioned route of bringing a lunch box.
-There are many stylish, eco-friendly options out there like this one from my friends at Senda Essentials.
+You could also go the old-fashioned route of bringing a lunch box (and these days, there are many stylish, eco-friendly options out there).
 Whatever you’re packing, it goes without saying to bring your own reusable or recyclable water bottle and utensils.

 What to Avoid